Cave Urban, ‘Transience’, Sculpture by the Sea, Bondi 2019. Photo Clyde Yee.

-Call for submissions for the 23rd annual Sculpture by the Sea, Bondi to be staged along the coastal walk from Bondi to Tamarama in Sydney, Australia from 24 October – 10 November, 2019, have CLOSED.
-Artists whose works are chosen for exhibition will be notified by Monday 13 May 2019.
+Call for submissions for the 24th annual Sculpture by the Sea, Bondi to be staged along the coastal walk from Bondi to Tamarama in Sydney, Australia from 20 October – 6 November, 2022, are now closed.

 AWARDS & SUBSIDIES

 - The Aqualand Sculpture Award of $70,000

 - Each artist’s costs are underwritten up to $2,000 and all reasonable installation equipment is provided at no cost